Purdue-CS193/homework-0-tnallagu/index.md

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+# Tejasvi's First CS193 Homework
+## Reasons I like CS 193:
+- It gives me the opportunity to learn helpful and practical knowledge I can apply towards my classes
+- It is taught by peers who have gone through a similar learning curve
+- Helps figure out framework and tools used in CS courses making it easier to navigate them and their associated homework
+- Helps me feel more confident in my major courses

 ### Markdown